pdpcosta/manchetesBrasildatabase/README.md

 If you would like to cite the present database, please refer to the database "Manchetes Brasil", by Paula Dornhofer Paro Costa (Costa, P.D.P.), 2017.

-I have created this database for the Affective Computing course offered at the University of Campinas.
-The database is going to be used on Sentiment Analysis activities.
+I have created this database for the Affective Computing graduation course offered by me at the University of Campinas.
+The database characterizes the "toy problem" material for Sentiment Analysis activities.

 If you would like to exchange some ideas, please feel free to contact me.